Chester J. Roberts: Miami University

-In 1915 Roberts was named an Assistant Professor of Physical Training at Miami University in Oxford, Ohio for the 1915–16 school year.
+In 1915 Roberts was named an Assistant Professor of Physical Training at Miami University in Oxford, Ohio, for the 1915–16 school year.
 Included in his duties were coaching the football and basketball team.
 At the time Miami was changing the philosophy of athletics moving to an all-year athletic coach.
 The man he replaced as head football coach, James C. Donnelly, took time off from his law practice in Massachusetts showing up in Oxford just for the football season.
 Roberts served as head coach of the 1915 Miami University football team.
-Among his players included Earl Blaik who went on to a College Football Hall of Fame coaching career, Marvin Pierce, father of Barbra Bush and grandfather of George W. Bush, and John E. Hull, who became a four-star general and Vice Chair of the Joint Chiefs of Staff.
+Among his players were Earl Blaik, who went on to a College Football Hall of Fame coaching career, Marvin Pierce, father of Barbra Bush and grandfather of George W. Bush, and John E. Hull, who became a four-star general and Vice Chair of the Joint Chiefs of Staff.
 The team finished with a record of 6–2 and a victory over rival Cincinnati in the last game of the season.
 The two losses were to Indiana of the Western Conference and Denison, one of Miami biggest rivals at that time.
 Down 14–0 against Denison, Roberts tried to encourage his team at halftime by offering to buy each player a box of bonbons if they won the game.
 This offer did not motivate the team; but it did shape Earl Blaik's coaching philosophy.
 Blaik later wrote about this enticement saying that "...in a Spartan game like football the worst possible inducement to a malingering player is, literally or figuratively, any form of sweetness."

-Platteville Normal College
+Platteville Normal

-After the 1915–16 academic year Roberts moved from Miami to Platteville Normal College in Platteville, Wisconsin now known as the University of Wisconsin–Platteville to teach physical culture.
+After the 1915–16 academic year Roberts moved from Miami to Platteville Normal College—now known as the University of Wisconsin–Platteville—in Platteville, Wisconsin, to teach physical culture.
 While at Platteville Normal he also coached the football team to a 2–4 record for the 1917 season.